 His clinical practice consists of general and neuroanesthesia at the University and Leduc Community Hospitals, and Pain Medicine at the University site.
 He is an Examiner for the Royal College of Physicians and Surgeons of Canada in Pain Medicine.
 He was recognized as an expert in Pain Medicine by the Alberta Court of Queen's Bench in 2008, and provides expert opinion to litigants and defendants in the areas of Pain Medicine and Anesthesia.

-He is Director of the Division of Pain Medicine and also of the University Hospital’s Multidisciplinary Pain Centre.
-He co-ordinates the Resident Mentorship Program under the auspices of the Office of Staff Wellbeing.
-His research interests are the use of opioid analgesics in chronic non-cancer pain, functional and quality of life measurements in chronic pain states.
+He is Director of the Division of Pain Medicine and also of the University Hospital’s Multidisciplinary Pain Clinic.
+He co-ordinates the Anesthesiology Resident Mentorship Program under the auspices of the Office of Staff Wellbeing.
+He also co-ordinates the new Academic Mentorship Program for first-year Medical Students in the Faculty's Office of Undergraduate Medical Education.
+His research interests are the use of opioid analgesics in chronic non-cancer pain and functional and quality of life measurements in chronic pain states.
 He is married with three children and cycles to work when the weather is fine.

 Chronic Pain Children Adolescents Social Media